sbovo/HoloLens-Windows-MachineLearning/README.md

 The way to train your model in the Cloud and run it locally on the HoloLens!

+## HoloLensV2WinML

+The app takes the live stream of the HoloLens camera and evalute locally the ONNX model to recognize up/down thumbs.
+The apps target HoloLens V2 in 32bits ARM

+### Versions used
+- Windows version 1809 for the PC
+- HoloLens V2
+- Visual Studio 2019
+- Windows 10 SDK 10.0.18362.0
+- Unity 2017.8.3.8f1

 ## HoloLensWinMLmin

 The minimal sample code.
 The objectives are: